fabianperdomolaguna/Imgui_Template_Cmake_CppModules/README.md

 ./example
 ```

-In Linux if you get a similar error to `libGL error: MESA-LOADER: failed to open crocus`, this is a Conda issue related to the pyinstaller and old libstdc++ library.
+In Linux, if you get a similar error to `libGL error: MESA-LOADER: failed to open crocus`, this is a Conda issue related to the pyinstaller and old libstdc++ library.
 To solve this remove libstdc++ from python environment folder:

 ```bash
 # Go to Python environment folder